Majorca Weather July Averages, Spain

 The highest temperature ever recorded in Majorca in July is an impressive 44°C which occurred in 1994 in Muro this is the hottest temperature that has ever been recorded on the island since records began!
 The lowest is a cool 8°C.

 How Warm Is The Sea In Majorca In July?

 In July, the average sea temperature is a pleasant 24°C, perfect for watersports, swimming, and extended periods in the water.

 H10 Blue Mar Boutique Hotel

 H10 Blue Mar Boutique Hotel is ideal for those wanting peace and relaxation as this hotel is only suitable for guests over the age of 16.
-With an outstanding beach front location and a wide variety of services including a spa and golf packages, you are sure to have a relaxing break here.
-All guest rooms offer all the essentials, even a Nespresso coffee machine and H10 robes and slippers.
-Enjoy wonderful food at the onsite hotel, or unwind over a drink at the hotel bar and chill out terrace.
+With an outstanding beachfront location and a wide variety of services including spa and golf packages, you are sure to have a relaxing break here.
+All guest rooms offer all the essentials, even a Nespresso coffee machine, and H10 robes and slippers.
+Enjoy wonderful food at the onsite hotel, or unwind over a drink at the hotel bar and chill-out terrace.

 Grupotel Playa Camp de Mar

 Grupotel Playa Camp de Mar in Camp De Mar is ideal for couples and families looking for accommodation during their holiday in Majorca.
 Found close to the beach, this complex offers a number of individual rooms, double rooms, and suites, ensuring there is something for everyone.
 Facilities include 24-hour reception, bicycle rental, restaurant, car rental, swimming pool, Whirlpool, WiFi, tennis court, and entertainment.